Audio/MIDI multitrack recording software

 The following MIDI file formats are supported:

 • .MIDI2 files: MIDI 2.0 Clip Files.
-This is a recent format that can store the MIDI 2.0 features.
-Isn't widely supported yet.
+This is a recent format that can store MIDI 2.0 features.
+It isn't widely supported yet.

 • .MPT files: MIDI Pattern Track files (see MIDI Pattern Editing).